 How to share a calendar in Outlook

-1. Click the Calendar icon in the Navigation bar to open calendar.
+1. Click the Calendar icon in the Navigation bar to open the Calendar view.

-2. On the Home tab, in the Share group, click E-mail Calendar:
+2. On the Home tab, in the Share group, click the E-mail Calendar button:

 3. In the Send a Calendar via E-mail dialog box:

 - In the Calendar list, choose the calendar to send.

 By default, Outlook selects your primary calendar that shows your fee/busy status, and records accepted meeting requests.

 - In the Date Range list, choose the timespan of calendar data to include in your message: